cespare/gost/README.md

 ### Debug interface

 The `debug_port` setting controls the port of a local server that gost starts up for debugging.
 Gost will print its (UDP) input and (Graphite) output via TCP to any client that connects to this port.
 So if you're using `debug_port = 8126` as in the example config, then you can connect like this:

     $ telnet localhost 8126

 and you will see gost's input and output.
 This is very handy for debugging.
 You may want to filter out just a subset of the data; for instance:

-    $ netcat localhost 8127 | grep '\[out\]' # just outbound messages
+    $ nc localhost 8127 | grep '\[out\]' # just outbound messages

 ## Key Format